-Learning to code can feel confusing in the beginning because there are too many languages, too many tutorials and too many people giving different advice.
-One person says to start with Python, another says JavaScript and someone else says you must learn computer science first.
+Learning to code can feel confusing at first because there are many languages, tools, tutorials and opinions.
+One person says to start with Python, another recommends JavaScript and someone else says you must study computer science before writing your first program.

 The truth is simpler: you need a clear path, regular practice and small projects that prove you understand the basics.
 This guide is written for someone who wants to start coding seriously but does not know where to begin.
 You do not need a computer science degree, expensive courses or a perfect laptop.
 You need patience, curiosity and a habit of building small things consistently.

 What Coding Really Means